 Water loss control represents the efforts of water utilities to provide accountability in their operation by reliably auditing their water supplies and implementing controls to minimize system losses.
-Log in to access the Water Audit Software.

 This AWWA white paper provides water utilities with background, facts and resources to help them understand and communicate the occurrence of water and revenue losses in utility operations and the means to cost-effectively control them.

 Utilities incur real losses from pipeline leakage and apparent losses when customer water consumption is not properly measured or billed.
 AWWA advocates the water audit method developed jointly by the International Water Association and AWWA.
 The IWA/AWWA Water Audit Method provides the best management practice tools and guidance water utilities need to efficiently manage their supplies.

 This spreadsheet-based water audit tool is designed to help quantify and track water losses associated with water distribution systems and identify areas for improved efficiency and cost recovery.
 It provides a "top-down" summary water audit format, and is not meant to take the place of a full-scale, comprehensive water audit format.

 To download the software, you must complete and submit the form at the top of this page.

 The AWWA Free Water Audit Software© (Audit Software) was first released in 2006, and has been through several generations.
 It includes a data-grading capability that allows the auditor to rate the overall degree of validity of their water audit data.
 Guidance on loss control planning is given based upon the credibility of the data and the measure of losses displayed by the water audit.
 The current version of the Audit Software is Version 5.0, published in 2014.
 Highlighted features of Version 5.0 include a visual dashboard for graphical display of nonrevenue water components, a comments feature for capture of essential notes, and improved overall user experience.